 - Do you need to take immediate action to secure the safety of the pupil? - If you are concerned that a pupil might be in immediate danger or at risk of significant harm you must act immediately and before the end of the school day.
 A decision may need to be taken about whether it is safe for the pupil to return home. - Report your concerns directly to a member of the safeguarding team, as soon as possible.
 Where possible, this should be done 'face to face'.
-In the first instance our Designated Safeguarding Lead is Christina Brugger.
-If the DSL is unavailable, please report to our deputy DSL/s Shaun Carter, Sam Austin. - If no-one from your safeguarding team is available, speak to the most senior member of staff on site.
-If this is you, please refer to 'Role of DSL'. - If your concern relates to child on child abuse, refer also to Part 2 of this document and see also Part 5 of Keeping Children Safe In Education.
+In the first instance our Designated Safeguarding Leads are Shaun Carter and Sam Austin.

+If the DSL's are unavailable, please report to our deputy DSL: Debbie Brown.
+If no-one from your safeguarding team is available, speak to the most senior member of staff on site.
+If this is you, please refer to 'Role of DSL'.

+• If your concern relates to child on child abuse, refer also to Part 2 of this document and see also Part 5 of Keeping Children Safe In Education.